自分のやりたいことを追究すること、そのために大人（スタッフ）に教えを請うこと、議論を重ねること…これらは生徒の脳を鍛える行動に他なりません。そこで、このような機会を保障するため、普段の学校の時間だけでは物足りない生徒の学びに対する欲求を満たすため、放課後にTUTORIAL TIME を設けています。

 Tutorials take place during school term-time.
 A tutorial can be booked for free at any time during the school day, and is designed to be 35 minutes with a 5 minute break between each one.
 For regular teen tutorials we have 3, running from 4:05 p.m. to 6:00 p.m.

 For under 12s who wish to book regular tutorials after 4 p.m. there is an additional fee.
 One or two tutorial days per week is 105,000 per year.

 Three, 4 or 5 tutorial days per week is charged at 210,000 per year.

 Tutorial days should be fixed in advanced, but may be changed by the staff.
-There may not be replacement lessons.
+There may not be replacement lessons for absenteeism.

 Outside F.I.D.S. we encourage the study of musical instruments, choral practice, sports such as Rugby or Shorinji-Kempo, Swimming and Soccer.

 We do not encourage Base-ball at all.
 And Juku is out of the question, especially for under 13s.

 Children regularly organize Tutorial Time during school hours.
 These tend to be practical activities such as how to use a drill, how to cut down a tree, a game, bake a cake, or even just how something works.
 Older children (10+) sometimes use Tutorial Time for a complex games and discussion.
 Usually they are very casual affairs and last for 20 minutes or so, but sometimes hours.
 Occasionally, they become regular (everyday or weekly) but after a while, they move onto something else and the Tutorial Time evaporates.